FloThoHub/eegoApps/README.md

 # eegoApps

-To stream Impedances or EEG-data to LSL use the LSLapp.exe in eegoApps\ALLinONEapp.
+To check and stream Impedances or EEG-data to LSL use the LSLapp.exe in eegoApps\ALLinONEapp.

 Follow the instructions in eegoApps\ALLinONEapp\README_guide to install the requirements to run LSLapp.exe.